Astral Weeks Live at the Hollywood Bowl

 The live performances of the eight original songs that feature on the album were recorded on 7 and 8 November 2008.
-Coincidentally, they took place forty years after the classic Astral Weeks was first released by Warner Bros.
+Coincidentally, they took place forty years after Van Morrison's classic album Astral Weeks was first released by Warner Bros.
 Records in 1968.
 One of the original musicians, guitarist Jay Berliner, joined with the many other musicians on the revisited version of Astral Weeks.

 The New York Daily News in the 4 January edition named Astral Weeks Live at the Hollywood Bowl as one of the "Five Most Anticipated Pop Music Events for 2009".
+The album won Live Album of the Year at the UK Music Producers Guild awards held on 11 February 2010.